Bo's Memoir

 CVW-10 was actually capable of providing more strike group aircraft including delivering more MK 80 series bombs on a major target than CVW-16.
 CVW-10 had three A4C squadrons to two for CVW-16.
 Note; Mule Mullane points out in his book DMF that due to combat and operational losses, there were times that Oriskany could only produce 12 A4E bomber aircraft.
 CVW-10 routinely produced 20 A4C bombers (6 from VA-15, 6 from VA-34, and 8 from VSF-3) in addition to 4-6 Iron Hand aircraft from VA-15 and 4 Flak suppressor aircraft from VA-34.
 So, in my opinion the greater bombing capacity was better utilized against the key target of the Hai Duong railroad/highway bridge.

-Why did Oriskany have a higher pilot loss rate flying similar missions than Intrepid: Some observers have suggested that Oriskany's CVW-16 planners did not have much confidence in their EW equipment so chose to keep the same medium enroute altitudes they used in their 1966 deployment.
+Some observers have suggested that Oriskany's CVW-16 planners did not have much confidence in their EW equipment so chose to keep the same medium enroute altitudes they used in their 1966 deployment.
 However, Mule Mullane spoke with confidence in his book DMF about the effectiveness their EW equipment.
-Whatever the reason, CVW-16 choose to use medium altitudes (10,000-12,000 feet) which put them in range of 37mm barrage fire and 57mm/85mm aimed fire.
+Whatever the reason, CVW-16 choose to use medium altitudes (10,000-12,000 feet) which put them in range of 37mm barrage fire and 57mm/85mm aimed fire enroute to the target.
 CVW-10 decided to use a higher enroute altitude of about 18,000 feet which eliminated the threat of 37/57 barrage fire.
 Our EW equipment plus mild jinking was effective against 85mm aimed fire leaving only MIGS and SAMs to worry about.
-In my opinion Oriskany's decision to use the lower enroute altitude and resultant lower roll in altitude was a factor in their higher loss rates!
+In my opinion, Oriskany's decision to use the lower enroute altitude and resultant lower roll in altitude was a factor in their higher loss rates!

 I completed close to 100 combat missions flying the A7C Corsair with the Marauders of VA-82 from the deck of USS America (CV-66) during the summer and fall of 1972.
 At the beginning of writing this chapter, I remembered very little about that cruise; my third Vietnam tour.